nice-devone/nice-cxone-mobile-sdk-ios/README.md

     }
     ```

-2. *(optional)* In case you had to fill-in a pre-chat form, you have to provide those custom fields to the SDK with threads provider method `create(with:)`.
+2. *(optional)* In case you had to complete a pre-chat form, you have to provide those custom fields to the SDK with threads provider method `create(with:)`.
     ```swift
     func createNewThread(with customFields: [String: String]? = nil) {
         do {